Babydoll Sheep Breeders Australia

 How can sheep be registered as BSBA Purebred Babydolls?

-Babydoll Sheep Breeders Australia (BSBA) offers a grading up process that allows our breeders to register two levels of Babydoll sheep: EM Babydoll (EM is for Emerging) and Purebred Babydoll.
+Babydoll Sheep Breeders Australia offers a grading up process that allows our breeders to register two levels of Babydoll sheep: EM Babydoll (EM is for Emerging) and Purebred Babydoll.
 Sheep can only move from EM Babydoll to Purebred Babydoll registration after a rigorous inspection process.

 Read More